Aropha/dreamhost-flask-project-setup/README.md

 The `server` in the second option varies depending on the plan you have with DreamHost.
 More information can be found in the DreamHost documentation https://help.dreamhost.com/hc/en-us/articles/216041267-SSH-overview.
 To make it easier, we recommend using the first option whenever possible.

+## Use existing python (e.g., python3.8)
+- Before having to install a custom version of python, you may want to check whether the system already has one that you can use.
+To check all the available versions, type `[server]$ python` followed by two tabs.
+This may give you a few available versions.
+If you want to use one of it (e.g., python3.8), then type `[server]$ which python3.8`, which will give you the location of this python (e.g., `/usr/bin/python3.8`).
+To use it, create an environment called venv_new based on this python by `[server]$ virtualenv venv_new -p /usr/bin/python3.8` (assuming the virtualenv is installed already.
+If not, simply do `[server]$ python3 -m pip install --upgrade pip` and `pip3 install virtualenv` to install it).

-### Python3 installation
+## Python3 installation
-- After logged into the server via SSH, run the below command one by one to install a custom version of Python3.
+- If you want to install your own version of python, run  below command one by one.
 Below example installs Python 3.9.2.
 You can change this based on your own needs.
 ```
 [server]$ cd ~
 [server]$ mkdir py3_tmp